-A batch learning method will be proposed.
-As the case of online learning, the set D of learning data is divided into m pieces of subsets and each subset B_k is given to the Server k.
-The set W of reference vectors is randomly selected and sent to each Server.
-In Step 1, the update amount Δw_i^k for each element of W in Server k is computed by adding with $x \in B_k$ and the result is sent to Server 0.
-In Step 2, all update amounts sent from each server are added with $k \in \mathbb{Z}m$ and each element w_i of W is updated.
-The set W is sent to each Server.
-In Step 3, the set W of each Server is renewed.
+A batch learning method will be proposed (See Table.III).
+As the case of online learning, the set D of learning data is divided into m pieces of subsets and each subset $B_k$ is given to the k-th server.
+The set W of reference vectors is randomly selected and sent to each server.
+In Step 1, the update amount $\triangle w_i^k$ for each element of W for k-th server is computed by adding with $x \in B_k$ and the result is sent to Client.
+In Step 2, all update amounts sent from each server are added with $k \in Z_m$ and each element $w_i$ of W is updated.
+The set W is sent to each server.
+In Step 3, the set W of each server is renewed.
 In Step 4, check if the maximum number of learning is performed.
-The final result of the set W is obtained in Server 0.
+The final result of the set W is obtained in Client.
 The algorithm is shown in Table III.
-The idea of batch learning for the proposed method is shown in Fig.4.